astuff/pacmod_game_control_ui/README.md

 The second method:

 is making a resource folder with a xml file that identifies the relative path within the ros package directory and is still being researched for implementation in this applicaiton to make the pacmod_game_control_ui work across all platforms without having to set the absolute path for each image.

+Currently it is necessary to set the absolute path until a solution is produced.